huml-lang/huml-rs/README.md

 cargo bench --features html_reports
 ```

-### Performance Results

-The parser shows excellent performance characteristics:

-- **Full document parsing**: ~40µs for the complete test.huml file
-- **Simple scalars**: 70-200ns depending on type complexity
-- **Collections**: 300ns-8µs depending on size and nesting
-- **Memory efficient**: Minimal allocations with good reuse patterns

-Benchmark results are saved to `target/criterion/` and can be viewed as HTML reports for detailed analysis.

 ## Contributing

 Contributions are welcome!
-As this is an experimental project, there is much to do.
 Please feel free to open an issue or submit a pull request.